SAREC-Lab/sUAS-UseCases/usecases/supporting/CollectAndAnalyseSample.md

 3. The UAV activates its onboard collection device and collects a water sample.
    * 3.1 The UAV lowers its collection apparatus (typically a rubber hose, powered by a pump).
-   * 3.2 The UAV collects the water sample
+   * 3.2 The UAV collects the water sample.
    * 3.3 The UAV stores the water sample for carrying home.

 3. Steps 1-3 are repeated until all planned collection points have been visited or the UAV has used all of its collection resources.